nksaraf/use-monaco/README.md

   // must provide monaco instance from useMonaco hook monaco?: typeof monaco;

-  // model to assign to editor (get this from useMonacoModel hook) model?: monaco.editor.ITextModel;
+  // model to assign to editor (get this from useTextModel hook) model?: monaco.editor.ITextModel;

   // theme for the editor (can be a custom one or name of theme providede to useMonaco hook) [theme will change across editors]